 Why only do we have a handful of Opera singers known to the world?

-Because, in my opinion, you have to be born with more than an extra-large vocal box, long, thick and strong vocal cords, healthy larynx, highly arched upper pallet and a big mouth opening, to say the least.
+Because, in my opinion, you have to be born with more than an extra-large vocal box, long, thick and strong vocal cords, healthy larynx, highly arched upper pallet and a big mouth (inner and outer) opening, to say the least.

-It’s like a classical Ballerina requires to have their arms and legs at a certain length and very ‘good feet’ i.e. with a very high instep, so they could hold their weight on their toes.
+It’s like a classic style Ballerina requires to have their arms and legs at a certain length and very ‘good feet’ i.e. with a very high instep (arch), so they could hold their weight on their toes.

 Usually, in both fields, those components are given with birth, and then, combined with the proper training.
 That is how the star is born.

 It is simply a combination of naturally given talent and excellent training.
-The lack of either of those prerequisites, especially the ladder, may finish one’s singing career, for example, before it takes off.
+The lack of either of those prerequisites (especially the above described) may, for instance, finish one’s singing career even before it actually takes off.

-So, evidently, not everybody could become an Opera or Rock Star, and if they are trying to do so without the given components and with no training, the vocal injury will most likely take place.
+So, evidently, not everybody could become an Opera Singer or a Rock Star, and if they are trying to do so without the given components from birth and with no training, the vocal injury will most likely take place.

 The voice is the muscle and it has to be trained correctly.

-If the size of the vocal box is not adequate, the wannabe opera singer most likely cannot be trained to reach a highly professional level.
+If the size of the vocal box is not adequate, the wannabe opera, pop or rock singer most likely cannot be trained to reach a highly professional level.

-However, some pop styles and country styles could be achievable with a, not exactly, perfect vocal anatomy.
+However, some pop styles and country styles could be achievable with even (not exactly) perfect vocal anatomy.